terryg/resume/README.md

 `Jun14-Present`
 __DENTSPLY Implants, Waltham, MA__

-- Director, ATLANTIS Global Digital Product Development
+- Director, Global Digital Product Development

-Launched 1st connection with intraoral scanning system.

-`Aug11-May14`
-__DENTSPLY Implants, Waltham, MA__

-- Manager, Global Digital Product Development

 Managed interdisciplinary team of 5 direct reports.
 Worked across boundaries with colleagues in Marketing & Communications, Operations, and Customer Service departments.
 Team responsible for defining and delivering software-based products to support and expand upon DENTSPLY Implant’s CAD/CAM restorative solutions.
 Responsible for assembling cross-functional teams, planning, and scheduling projects.
 Project work required defining use cases, specifications, and interface requirements for both internal software developers and external business partners.
 Project hand-off to Marketing for commercialization including end-user & support documentation, and training materials.
 Responsible for budgeting, with ~$200,000 of discretionary and capital expenditures per year.
 Reported to VP of Development.

+Completed final phases project to connect business partner's data acquisition network with DENTSPLY Implants centralized design & manufacturing facilities.
+Managed relationship with business partner, managed cross-functional team that implemented the project, negotiated with other functions for resources.
+Project completion resulted in Marketing Launch at the year's premier implantology forum & trade show.

+`Aug11-May14`
+__DENTSPLY Implants, Waltham, MA__

+- Manager, Global Digital Product Development

+Completed collaboration agreement between business partner and DENTSPLY Implants to enable sharing of product information.

+On-boarded three (3) new hires.

+Negotiated and completed 2nd collaboration agreement between business partner and DENTSPLY Implants to enable sharing of case information, including scan data, from partner's software to DENTSPLY Implants' design & manufacturing centers.

+Negotiated and completed collaboration agreement between business partner and DENTSPLY Implants to enable sharing of case information, including scan data, from partner's software to DENTSPLY Implants' design & manufacturing centers.

 Developed and launched solutions to integrate 3D scanning by customers, transferring to online order entry.
 Enabling >50% of business to arrive in digital form.